Temporal Cascading of Planning and Control for Quadrotor MPC: Introduction

 \section{Introduction}

-Fast and safe autonomous quadrotor flight hinges on two competing requirements: \emph{reactivity} to disturbances and dynamic interactions, and \emph{planning} to reason over long horizons for obstacle avoidance, efficiency, and mission objectives.
-Optimizing a high-fidelity quadrotor model over such horizons is typically intractable in real time.
-Yet, plans synthesized with low-fidelity models alone are suboptimal and sometimes incompatible with the true vehicle dynamics.
-This discrepancy is the root cause of the long-standing separation between planning and control for quadrotors~\cite{romero_2022,romero_2022a,krinner_2024}.
+Fast and safe autonomous quadrotor flight depends on two competing requirements: \emph{fast feedback} to disturbances and dynamics, and \emph{planning} to reason over long horizons for obstacle avoidance, efficiency, and mission objectives.
+Optimizing a high-fidelity quadrotor model over such horizons is typically intractable in real time, causing the long-standing separation between planning and control for quadrotors~\cite{romero_2022,romero_2022a,krinner_2024}.

-Hierarchical architectures compute a long-horizon plan using a simplified model (e.g., point-mass/polynomial~\cite{hehn_2015,romero_2022}) and track it with an MPC.
-This decoupling induces (i) performance limitations imposed by the coarse plan, (ii) redundant optimization in the initial horizon, and (iii) conflicting inner/outer loops that may create infeasibilities or unstable behavior.
-Pure MPC alternatives retain the high-fidelity model but shorten the horizon to remain real-time feasible, relying on terminal costs/sets that are difficult to obtain for complex scenes involving moving obstacles or nonlinear constraints and are prone to local minima in nonsmooth environments.
+Hierarchical architectures compute a long-horizon plan using a simplified model, such as a point mass or a polynomial model~\cite{hehn_2015,romero_2022}, and track it with an MPC. \reb[4.1]{This hierarchical decomposition is inherently suboptimal.
+The asynchronously computed low-fidelity plan cannot account for the true vehicle dynamics, leading to} (i) performance limitations imposed by the coarse plan, (ii) redundant optimization in the initial horizon, and (iii) conflicting inner or outer loops that may create infeasibilities or unstable behavior.
+Pure MPC alternatives retain the high-fidelity model but shorten the horizon to remain real-time feasible, relying on a terminal cost and set that are difficult to obtain for complex scenes involving moving obstacles or nonlinear constraints and are prone to local minima in nonsmooth environments.
+Remarkably, the planning problem remains NP-hard~\cite{lavalle2006planning}, yet heuristics and tailored algorithms often make it computationally tractable.